neefrankie/gradle-java-starter/README.md

 NOTE this is not a fat jar.
 It only zips all jar files under a single directory.

-The files bundled this way can be executed directly with the `java -jar` command since you the main class name is missing.
+The files bundled this way cannot be executed directly with the `java -jar` command since the main class name is missing.
 You can either provide it in the command arguments, or set it in manifest file.

 ## Customize the JAR